You can still develop breast cancer between screening tests. This is called interval cancer.

-Interval cancer is not common
+Interval cancers are not common

 Types of interval cancers

-There are 3 types of interval cancer in breast screening.
+There are 3 types of interval cancers.